hi, I’m jenna.

 bearing witness through Writing

-Each chapter of my chaplaincy has shaped my voice as a writer.
+Each chapter of my chaplaincy has shaped my writing.
 I explore moral complexity, grief, healing, and what it means to show up for one another.

 the secular the religious the spiritual the skeptic